Skip to Content

 Best for: tarnish-free everyday jewellery, personalised pieces, affordable watches, gifting

-Best vintage-inspired jewellery
+Best for tarnish-free vintage-inspired jewellery

-Best vintage-inspired jewellery
+Best for tarnish-free vintage-inspired jewellery

 Orelia

 Orelia is the brand for anyone who wants jewellery that looks vintage-inspired and expensive but is neither precious nor difficult to wear.
 Everything is tarnish-free, plated in 18k gold or 925 silver, and the price point makes building a stack feel entirely reasonable.
-Statement earrings, cocktail rings and tennis bracelets sit alongside more delicate everyday styles — the range is broader than it first appears, and the quality consistently punches above what you'd expect at this price.

 Read our shopping writer's full review here.